Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Set on the edge of the Cotswolds and owned by former music industry executive Alex Payne, The Rectory hotel's homely interiors are embellished with eccentric curios and a subtle hint of revelry, as well as an impressive contemporary art collection that includes Tracey Emin and the Chapman brothers.
 Embracing the building's historic irregularities, each room is individually designed, with roll-top baths and countryside views.
 There’s an honesty bar on the second floor, where you can enjoy the adult version of a midnight feast or collect fresh milk for a morning brew in bed.

-The Glasshouse conservatory restaurant serves a mix of Italian and English comfort food, while The Potting Shed, the hotel’s sister pub, is a few minutes away.
-Float away the afternoon in the heated outdoor pool, hidden in the picturesque gardens.
+The Glasshouse conservatory restaurant serves a mix of Italian and English comfort food, while The Potting Shed, the hotel’s sister pub, is a few minutes away and offers upscale classics such as Chateuabriand and salmon gravlax.
+Appetitie sated, float away the afternoon in the heated outdoor pool, hidden in the picturesque gardens or use the hotel as a base from which to explore the Cotswolds famously pretty landscapes.

 Location: Crudwell, Malmesbury SN16 9EP